AleksandrHovhannisyan/karmaless/README.md

 ![The Karmaless extension settings page](https://user-images.githubusercontent.com/19352442/91771426-fb3be780-ebb0-11ea-9bc1-f59ddfbb15b1.png)

+To access the settings page:

+1. Go to `chrome://extensions`.
+2. Click `Details` under the Karmaless extension.
+3. Scroll down and click `Extension options`.

 ### Contributing

 Contributions are welcome!
 Please submit an issue if you find a bug or would like to request a new feature.